 About

-Hylonicum is both an experiment and a quest.
 What interests me is presence and absence: the way the ordinary arranges itself, rather than the extraordinary event.
-I am drawn less to isolated decisive moments than to situations, their accumulation, repetitions, and dissonances, and to the patterns they form when nobody is performing.
-It is in this way that photography continues my philosophical work, by pursuing what underlies, persists, and resists direct grasp.
+I am drawn less to isolated decisive moments than to situations — their accumulation, repetitions, and dissonances, and the patterns they form when nobody is performing.
+It is in this way that photography continues my philosophical work: by pursuing what underlies, persists, and resists direct grasp.

 Far from being a commercial space or a display case, Hylonicum is more like a workshop and a notebook: a place for looking slowly, questioning what one sees, and occasionally losing one’s footing in the process.
-Yet it is also a project, and like any constructive project it is structurally open to collaboration.
+Yet it is also a project, and like any constructive project it is structurally open to collaboration – if that interests you, see Collaborations.

 Image Use Policy